jrms999/APIs/README.md

 # APIs
-APIs and jQuery used to create a basic search function a'la amazon e-commerce
+APIs and jQuery used to create a basic search function for amazon e-commerce